Non-vanishing of Artin $L$-functions associated with $D_4$-quartic function fields ordered by conductor: Introduction

 Here $\rho_f = 1/2+i\gamma_f$ ranges over the nontrivial zeros of $L(s,f)$ and $c_X\asymp c_f$, the conductor of $L(s,f)$.
 Katz and Sarnak \cite{Katz-Sarnak} conjectured that as $X\to \infty$, the one-level density converges to the integral of $\phi(x)$ against one of five density functions, depending on the so-called symmetry type of $\mathcal{H}$.
 Aside from requiring that $\psi$ is Schwartz, one also requires that its Fourier transform is supported in $[-\sigma,\sigma]$ for some finite $\sigma >0$.

-The Katz-Sarnak conjecture has been verified in several different families, as long as $\sigma$ is small enough.
-See e.g. \cite{ILS}, \cite{Hughes-Rudnick}, \cite{Young1}.
-The quadratic family is of symplectic type, and was studied by \cite{Ozluk-Snyder}, \cite{Rudnick} and \cite{BF} over $\mathbb{Q}$ and $\fq(T)$ respectively, for $\sigma < 2$.
-In general, one can extract better non-vanishing results by proving the Katz-Sarnak conjecture for larger values of $\sigma$.
+The Katz--Sarnak conjecture has been verified in several different families, as long as $\sigma$ is small enough.
+See e.g. \cite{ILS, Hughes-Rudnick, Young1}.
+The quadratic family is of symplectic type, and was studied in \cite{Ozluk-Snyder} and \cite{Rudnick, BF} over $\mathbb{Q}$ and $\fq(T)$ respectively, for $\sigma < 2$.
+In general, one can extract better non-vanishing results by proving the Katz--Sarnak conjecture for larger values of $\sigma$.
 We remark that obtaining results for support $\sigma > 2$ is a very hard problem, but has been accomplished when one performs additional averaging, see \cite{DPR} and \cite{BCL} for two recent examples.

 In order to study the one-level density corresponding to $\mathcal{F}(X)$, the first step is to estimate the counting function $\#\mathcal{F}(X)$, i.e. the number of $D_4$-quartic field extensions $L/\fq(T)$, with $C(L)=X$.
 The analogous question over $\mathbb{Q}$ was first studied by \cite{ASVW}, who found a main term of size $\asymp X\log X$, with an error term of size $X\log\log X$.
 Their method utilises the so-called flipped field of a $D_4$-quartic field.
 This argument was later refined by Friedrichsen \cite{Friedrichsen}, who found an asymptotic formula for the counting function, consisting of the main term, a secondary term of size $\asymp X$, and an error term of size $\mathcal{O}_\epsilon(X^{11/12+\epsilon})$.